ykamo001/BigData/README.md

 # BigData
-BigData is a Big Data analyzing program that utilizes [k-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation) and [nearest neighbor algorithms](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) to find the best features to use for classification.
+BigData is a Big Data analyzing program that incorporates Machine Learning practices, such as [k-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation) and [nearest neighbor algorithms](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) to find the best features to use for classification.

 ## Installing and Running
 To get BIgData and run it, please open up a terminal and run these commands: